askides/react-plock/README.md

 ### Usage

 Using Plock with the new v3 APIs it's a piece of cake.
-Here's an example of how can you create an [Unsplash-Like](https://unsplash.com/) masonry grid.
-You can even see a demo of this example by clicking [here](https://react-plock.netlify.app/).
+Here's an example of how can you create a masonry grid.
+You can even see a demo of this example by clicking [here](https://react-plock-with-vite.vercel.app/).

 ```tsx
 import { Masonry } from 'react-plock';